Brexit and Trade

-Sustain is campaigning to ensure that our leaders uphold good standards in the UK as these benefit people and the planet, at home and overseas.
+Sustain is campaigning to ensure that decision makers uphold good standards in the UK as these benefit people and the planet at home and overseas.

 The US has more than three times as many approved pesticides as the UK, Australia more than two and a half times.

 Antibiotic use on US farms is five times the amount as in the UK.
-In Australia the use of antibiotics in poultry is more than 20 times higher than in the UK, and use per animal in pigs is over twice as high as in the UK.
+In Australia, the use of antibiotics in poultry is more than 20 times higher.

 “Survey after survey shows the public want to maintain the food standards they enjoy.
-The Government has repeatedly promised the public that they will not compromise on environmental, animal welfare or food standards.
-Yet they remain reluctant to legislate to keep them off the table in trade talks.
+The Government has repeatedly promised the public that they will not compromise on environmental, animal welfare or food standards but has refused to protect them in law.
 The Government needs to send much stronger signals to trade partners that it will only trade in the high standard produce that UK consumers want to see on their plates.”

 Orla Delargy, Sustain Head of Public Affairs

 Budgets and regulations to support Agriculture Act schemes on public goods and high welfare farming, with well-regulated supply chains.

 Post-Brexit fishing laws to rebuild depleted fish stocks, share rights to fish more fairly, gather data better and secure livelihoods.